- Sharon Batt - Adjunct Professor, Independent Researcher and Writer

-Prior to returning to graduate school, Sharon worked as a journalist and community activist, work that informs her scholarly research.
+Before returning to graduate school, Sharon worked as a journalist and community activist, work that informs her scholarly research.
 Following a cancer diagnosis in 1988, she co-founded the organization Breast Cancer Action Montreal.
-Her book Patient No More: the Politics of Breast Cancer (gynergy press), published in 1994, won the 1995 Laura Jamieson Award for the best feminist book published in Canada.
-Her work in breast cancer politics led her to broader activism in the women's health movement, preventive health, and pharmaceutical policy.
+Her book Patient No More: the Politics of Breast Cancer (Gynergy Press), published in 1994, won the 1995 Laura Jamieson Award for the best feminist book published in Canada.
+Her work in breast cancer politics led her to broader activism in the women's health movement, environmental health, and pharmaceutical policy.
 In 1999 she was awarded a two-year appointment to the Nancy's Chair in Women's Studies at Mount Saint Vincent University in Halifax and from 2001 to 2003 she held the Elizabeth May Chair in Women's Health and the Environment at Dalhousie University.
 Since 1998 she has been on the steering committee of Women and Health Protection, a coalition of community groups, journalists, and academics concerned about the safety of pharmaceutical drugs.
-She contributed three chapters (one co-authored with Abby Lippman) to the book The Push to Prescribe: Women and Canadian Drug Policy published in 2010 (Women's Press).
+She contributed three chapters to the book The Push to Prescribe: Women and Canadian Drug Policy published in 2010 (Women's Press).